Table of Contents

 1. Introduction

-This note proceeds the previous note on the topoi of sheaves on topological spaces.
-The plan at the moment is not to introduce various results of Grothendieck topoi but to covey the readers on how this concept of Grothendieck topology and topos generalizes the ordinary notion of sheaves on topological spaces.
-The purpose is to provide a stepping stone toward our next topic which is about the Lawvere–Tierney topology.
+This note proceeds from the previous note on the toposes of sheaves on topological spaces.
+The plan at the moment is not to introduce various results of Grothendieck toposes but to guide the reader on how this concept of Grothendieck topology and toposes generalizes the ordinary notion of sheaves on topological spaces.
+The purpose is to provide a stepping stone towards our next topic, which is about the Lawvere–Tierney topology.

 2. Grothendieck topology